matt-flaig/sign-controller/README.md

 ## The Translator

 Locally here, we’re using a CueServer2 Mini to act as the server and controller for the sign.
-It’s connected to our network on an IOT VLAN then receives data via ART-NET or http and transmits it’s over RJ45/CAT6 to the DMX RGB controllers.
+It’s connected to our network on an IoT VLAN then receives data via ART-NET or http and transmits it’s over RJ45/CAT6 to the DMX RGB controllers.

 ---